kategable/nx/docs/blog/2023-11-22-unit-testing-expo.md

 The issue is that `@react-native-async-storage/async-storage` library can only be used in `NativeModule`.
 Since unit testing with Jest only tests JS/TS file logic, I need to mock this library.

-In the app’s test-setup.ts file, add the below lines:
+In the app's test-setup.ts file, add the below lines:

 ```typescript
 jest.mock('@react-native-async-storage/async-storage', () =>